 Prepare the sausage and crust: Brown and drain the sausage first of all and then mix it with the parmesan, eggs and other meats.
 Roll out the pizza dough and put it in a greased pan.

-Add more ingredients: Next you can add the mozzarella and provolone cheeses to the pizza gianna recipe.
+Add more ingredients: Next you can add the mozzarella and provolone cheeses to the pizzagaina.
 Combine the eggs with the spices and seasonings and beat until frothy.
 Whisk in the ricotta.

-Mix the two mixtures together: Now mix the two bowls together and add half to the prepared pan.
+Combine those two mixtures: Now mix the two bowls together and add half to the prepared pan.
 Add the rest of the mozzarella and provolone then the rest of the meat mixture.

 Top the pie: Cut the pastry into strips and use these to top the meat mixture.
 I like to weave them together because it looks pretty!
 Make an egg wash with the egg, water and garlic then brush this over the Italian meat pie.